-Your food blog deserves a Michelin rated logo design!
-Just as a meal is often judged by its presentation than the way it tastes, you’ll want to create a logo that makes your blog look delicious.
+Your new food blog deserves a Michelin-rated logo design!
+Just as a meal is often judged by its presentation than the way it tastes, you'll want to create a logo that makes your blog look delicious.

 The best food blogs have a logo design that is clean, modern and speaks to the people who are reading your food and recipes articles.

 If your food topic targets young professionals (20s-30s) and college students.
 The typography and imagery will likely be much different than if you are targeting a mom cooking for a family.

 To create a logo that is set apart from the others, use Fiverr to hire a professional who will create it for you.
 Fiverr has made it very affordable to get top-quality designers and other web design tasks done for you at great prices.

 Fiverr is filled with great designers, but also you have to remember you get what you pay for.
 If you spend a little time sifting through the hundreds of designers, you are sure to find one that fits your needs.